nono/cozy-desktop-experiments/RFC/README.md

 And, when done, we should not forget to remove the job from the backlog.

+#### Conflict resolutions

+Note: a conflict on states can lead to a conflict on IDs if the resolution is to move or recreate a file at a path used by another file.

 #### Caveats

 I've ignored the complexity introduced by the case insensitivity of some file